 Dr. Ausiello serves as the Director of the Center for Assessment Technology and Continuous Health (CATCH), Jackson Distinguished Professor of Clinical Medicine at Harvard Medical School and Physician-in-Chief Emeritus at Massachusetts General Hospital, and served as the Chief of Medicine at Massachusetts General Hospital from 1996 to April 2013.
 Dr. Ausiello was the President of the Association of American Physicians in 2006.
 He is a member of the Institute of Medicine of the National Academy of Sciences and the American Academy of Arts and Sciences.
-He also serves as a director of Pfizer Inc. and Seres Therapeutics, Inc.
+He also serves as a director of Seres Therapeutics, Inc. and formerly served as a director of Pfizer Inc.

-Dr. Ausiello's experience as a practicing physician, a scientist and a nationally recognized leader in academic medicine enable him to bring valuable insights to our board, particularly as we advance our late stage clinical development pipeline, initiate additional clinical trials and continue to build our global commercial operations following the launch of ONPATTRO in 2018.
+Dr. Ausiello's experience as a practicing physician, a scientist and a nationally recognized leader in academic medicine enables him to bring valuable insights to our board, particularly as we advance our late stage clinical development pipeline, initiate additional clinical trials and continue to build our global commercial operations following the approval and launch of our first two commercial products.
 In addition, Dr. Ausiello oversaw a large research portfolio and an extensive research and education budget at Massachusetts General Hospital for nearly 20 years, giving him a valuable perspective on drug discovery and development.
 Through his previous work as the Chief of Medicine at Massachusetts General Hospital, Dr. Ausiello also brings leadership, oversight and finance experience to our board.